arlukin/arlukin.github.io/posts/development/_posts/2011-02-30-FareOfficeLib.md

 title: FareOfficeLib
 ---

+(This project is abandoned)

 FareOfficeLib is a collection of general php functions that we are using at Fareoffice Car Rental Solutions AB.
 Since 2001 we have created over 600 000 lines of PHP code.
-A big part of that code are general php classes and functions, that can be used by useful for anybody.
+A big part of that code are general php classes and functions, that can be useful for anybody.

 Currently when writing this text, most of the "FareOfficeLib” code are still in the closed source trunk.
-But our goal is to move as much of that code into the FareOfficeLib trunk.
+But our goal is to move most of that code into the FareOfficeLib trunk.
 This will take sometime, so be patient.
 Another goal is that all code in the FareOfficeLib should be well written and documented.